Judiciary Cmte. Dems file lawsuit for Mueller grand jury evidence

 “Chairman Nadler’s legal action here is sure to fail, weakening Congress’s ability to conduct oversight now and into the future,” Mr. Collins said.
 “If my colleagues want grand jury information, they should propose legislation allowing Congress to access it.”

-The move comes just two days after Mr. Mueller testified Wednesday to Congress where he said he could not exonerate President Trump.
+The move comes just two days after Mr. Mueller testified Wednesday to Congress, saying he could not exonerate President Trump.
+But Mr. Mueller did clear the president on charges of conspiring with Russia and did not reach a decision on obstruction of justice.

+It is unclear what the Democrats hope to learn from the grand jury materials.
+Most of the investigation’s high-profile witnesses have voluntarily talked with Mr. Mueller’s team rather than be compelled before the grand jury.

+Mr. Nadler also said he would “in short order” file a civil lawsuit to enforce a subpoena for documents and testimony from former White House Counsel Don McGahn.
+Mr. McGahn has dodged the subpoena, skipping a scheduled hearing earlier this year.

 Sign up for Daily Newsletters